Learn how to grow your audience and showcase your agency’s goals, values, and achievements by creating your own LinkedIn Page.

 1. Environmental Protection Agency: Set Out Your Mission

-We know that a completed LinkedIn Page can help you generate more traffic.
+Okay, so we know that a fully completed LinkedIn Page can help you generate more traffic.

-Having just something in every section won’t automatically get you a bunch of views.
-And it definitely won’t turn those views into loyal followers engaged with your messaging.
+Just having something in every section won’t automatically get you a bunch of views.
+And it definitely won’t turn those views into loyal followers who are engaged with your messaging.

 So what, specifically, should you be adding to your LinkedIn Page?

-One of the best approaches is to spell out your agency’s mission, vision, and values clearly, like the Environmental Protection Agency (EPA) does here:
+One of the best approaches is to clearly spell out your agency’s mission, vision, and values, like the Environmental Protection Agency (EPA) does here:

 Image source

-The EPA has employed a smart approach.
-Not only does it help potential followers better understand what they do, but it also affirms their organizational culture.
+This is a smart approach.
+Not only does it help potential followers better understand what you do, but it also affirms your organizational culture.

 Values and culture are closely intertwined.
 Indeed, more than half of employees say they experience company culture most strongly through their organization’s values and mission.